 The Welcome Quiz can be found in Canvas.
-It is due at the beginning of the semester; see the calendar for the due date.
+It is due at the beginning of the semester; see the Error!
+Reference source not found. for the due date.
 You should read the syllabus before attempting it.
 You must score 100% on the Welcome Quiz before continuing with the course.